rukayaj/georef/README.md

 Database
 ----
 Requires postgres 9.5 and postgis.
-Create a database called 'georef' and run sql "CREATE EXTENSION postgis;" in that db Application settings are in georef/settings.py, change to whatever is appropriate
+Create a database called 'georef' and run sql "CREATE EXTENSION postgis;CREATE EXTENSION fuzzystrmatch;" in that db Application settings are in georef/settings.py, change to whatever is appropriate

 ----